Chart Color Schemes

 Sandringham - Black Rock has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 34 projects likely impacting the area.
+AreaSearch has identified 34 potential impact projects.
 Notable ones are Sanctuary Sandringham, The Coterie, Beach Point Sandringham, and Miramar.
-Below is a list of particularly relevant projects.
+The following details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.